supersurfer92/SwarmUI/README.md

 The modified software for playing Go using SwarmUI (GoSwarm) can be found at https://github.com/nheyn/GoSwarm and modified firmware will be maintained in this repo.

+Goals include:
-Goals include having defined areas for the bots including game play area on a grid, automatically arranging bots to a Go bowl area, automatically moving captured stones/bots to a defined captured bowl area, queueing bots for the next turn, and game play rules like passing/resigning.
+-defined areas for the bots including game play area on a grid -automatically arranging bots to a Go bowl area -automatically moving captured stones/bots to a defined captured bowl area -queueing bots for the next turn
+-game play rules like passing/resigning

 Resources and goals for features can be found at https://github.com/supersurfer92/SwarmUI-BadukBots/blob/master/Software/Go%20Features%2C%20Programming%20Gits%2C%20and%20theory.txt

 <p align="center">
 <img src="Images/local_control.PNG" alt="control" width="700">